enas-elm/php-scrap/README.md

 Git clone the project

-In case, run these commands
+In case, run this command

 ```bash
 composer install